rombrew/phobia/doc/TroubleShooting.md

 * **PM_ERROR_ACCURACY_FAULT** if the adjustment has occurred with a error above the fault threshold.
 * **PM_ERROR_CURRENT_LOOP_FAULT** means that we apply the full voltage but current is still zero.
-If current sensors is ok this may be caused by open circuit in motor phases or its connection.
+If current sensors is OK this may be caused by open circuit in motor phases or its connection.
 * **PM_ERROR_OVER_CURRENT** this cannot be, we think that current is always under control.